llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 FieldSlicer
 ############

-The ``axom::bump::utilities::FieldSlicer`` class selects specific indices from a field and makes a new field.
+The ``axom::bump::FieldSlicer`` class selects specific indices from a field and makes a new field.

 .. literalinclude:: ../../tests/bump_slicers.cpp